Skip to main content

 Democracy is eroding “from the inside” across Latin America and beyond.

-Popularly elected officials, typically presidents, are dismantling democracy through a series of incremental actions rather than a coup.
-While usually protracted, democratic backsliding can be swift and can be reversed, contained, or result in a transition to autocracy.
+In some countries, popularly elected officials, typically presidents, are dismantling democracy through a series of incremental actions rather than coups.
 Domestic democratic actors and international donors need advice on how to identify and respond to democratic backsliding as it unfolds.
+This advice must stem from an understanding of how citizens in backsliding democracies perceive and support democratic institutions.

 Solution

-Political scientists have been studying democratic backsliding for several years.
 On April 28, 2022, NORC at the University of Chicago, in collaboration with the Kellogg Institute for International Studies at the University of Notre Dame, convened an expert panel to present research and discuss recommendations with international development professionals.
-The panel featured Professors Matthew Cleary (Syracuse University), Javier Corrales (Amherst College), and Mneesha Gellman (Emerson College), and was moderated by Aníbal Pérez-Liñán (University of Notre Dame).
+The panel featured professors Matthew Cleary from Syracuse University, Javier Corrales from Amherst College, and Mneesha Gellman from Emerson College.
+The panel was moderated by Aníbal Pérez-Liñán from the University of Notre Dame.

 Result

-The panelists defined backsliding and explained how the process unfolds through the experiences of Venezuela (Corrales), El Salvador (Gellman), and Mexico (Cleary).
+The panelists defined backsliding and explained how the process unfolds through the experiences of Venezuela, El Salvador, and Mexico.
 Based on those experiences, the group warned against ineffective tactics and discussed strategies that may succeed in reversing backsliding.

 • Unsuccessful responses: election boycotts, inflammatory labeling, and radicalization